• Features

 Customer acquisition strategies: Black and white logo reading SM GLOBAL SHOP with a stylized S and M design to the left of the text.

-Strategy: Automated workflows, SMS marketing, and data-driven email marketing covering the entire customer journey
+Strategy: Automated workflows, SMS marketing, and data-driven email marketing covering the complete buyer journey

 Tactics:

-• Constant A/B testing of timing, messaging, and offers
+• Ongoing A/B testing of subject lines, timing, and offers

 Image via Omnisend